Working in B.C.

 You are protected if you make a complaint to the Employment Standards Branch.

 Your employer cannot fire (dismiss) you because you made a complaint.
 They cannot say they will fire you or refuse to pay you.
-For more information, visit the website
+For more information,

 Some workers are not protected by the Employment Standards Act.
 This includes workers in self-regulated professions – for example, doctors, lawyers, and accountants.
 It also includes people who have their own business.
 Workers can be hired as a company employee or as an independent contractor.
 Independent contractors are self-employed – they work for themselves.